-- Strengthen underlying national and sector planning, budgeting and reporting processes to ensure they are fit-for-purpose for reporting on NDCs. - Identify opportunities to streamline reporting methodologies with other relevant processes (SDGs, UNFFF etc).
+- Strengthen underlying national and sector planning, budgeting and reporting processes to ensure they are suitable for reporting on NDCs. - Support the enhancement of statistical capability in-country to support sectorspecific and NDC reporting - Identify opportunities to streamline reporting methodologies with other relevant processes (SDGs, UNFFF etc).